mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 * Use Grade EE if the EE program service is provided in a different school than the regular grade.

 Once the enrollment record exists, one or both of the EE Program Associations may then be assigned to the student.
-* Students in Grade EC, K-3 may only have an EE-ECSE program assigned; they cannot have an EE-SR program assignment.
+* Students in Grade EC, K-3 may only have an EE-ECFE program assigned; they cannot have an EE-SR program assignment.
 * Only Grade EE students may have an EE-SR program.
 * Grade EE students may also have an EE-ECFE program alone or in combination with an EE-SR program.